 If a C-section is planned, it will most often be scheduled for no earlier than 39 weeks.
 You will have an ultrasound at the hospital to confirm the position of your baby just before the surgery.

 Vora S, Dobiesz VA.
 Emergency childbirth.
 In: Roberts JR, Custalow CB, Thomsen TW, eds.
 Roberts and Hedges' Clinical Procedures in Emergency Medicine and Acute Care.
 7th ed.
-Philadelphia, PA: Elsevier Saunders; 2019:chap 56.
+Philadelphia, PA: Elsevier; 2019:chap 56.

 Reviewed by: LaQuita Martinez, MD, Department of Obstetrics and Gynecology, Emory Johns Creek Hospital, Alpharetta, GA.
 Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.